protocollabs/maparo-std/README.md

 > Note: The implementation itself can choose between to measurement stop conditions:
 > a) Mission time: send Measurement Stop Request after a defined interval (i.e. 60 seconds).
 > b) Byte count: send Measurement Stop Request after a defined number of bytes.
-> Our Mapago implementation currently supports the misison time as a stop condition.
-The condition "byte count" is WIP.

 ```